syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 {% endhighlight %}

-You can add text using the font file from local file system by providing the path of the true type font location.
+You can add text using the font file from local file system by providing the path of the TrueType font location.
 The following code snippet explains the same.

 {% highlight c# %}